 All assignments will be recorded in the student’s assignment notebook.
 It is imperative that this assignment notebook be referred to while practicing at home.
 It lists detailed instructions to assist with each piece/assignment to be completed.

-Parents are encouraged to wait outside of the studio during their child's lesson.
+Each child is expected to practice thoroughly a minimum of five days a week.
+It is the responsibility of the parent to encourage such a routine.
+Always refer to the assignment notebook for practicing guidelines.
+Parents are encouraged to wait at the studio as their child is having his/her lesson.
 Parents may be asked to participate during the lesson so as to receive instruction in assisting their child for practice at home.
 If the parent brings another child, this child must remain under the control of the parent at all times.

 PERFORMANCES Each student will be offered chances to perform during the year.
 Thorough, consistent practice will ensure readiness for such performances.
 Students who are well prepared in time for the recitals will be expected to perform.
-This helps to build confidence in playing for an audience and allows the student an opportunity to show of his/her hard work.
+This helps to build confidence in playing for an audience and allows the student an opportunity to show off his/her hard work.

-All invoices and/or tuition costs received after the specified date are subject to a 10% late fee.
+Material and/or tuition costs received after the specified date are subject to a 10% late fee.